Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Acknowledgement

 \section{Acknowledgement}

-This research is based upon work supported by U.S. DARPA SemaFor Program No. HR001120C0123.
+This research is based upon work supported by U.S. DARPA SemaFor Program No. HR001120C0123 and DARPA MIPs Program No. HR00112290105.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein. \looseness=-1